-22. Strong controls exist related to the acceptance of checks.
+Control Objective Control Issue Recommendation Likelihood of Occurrence Impact of Occurrence 22.
+Strong controls exist related to the acceptance of checks.
+The City lacks comprehensive policies to guide the acceptance of checks.
 For example, the existing guidance for the Revenue Division does not address post-dated or stale-dated checks.
 Similarly, the policy does not instruct employees to confirm that the written and numerical dollar amount match or restrict the acceptable payable name.
 Without greater controls around check acceptance, the City faces an increased risk of accepting fraudulent checks or those with insufficient funds.
-23. Adequate policies and processes exist to ensure secure and appropriate handling of all credit card transactions.
-23. Adequate policies and processes are not comprehensive enough to ensure secure and appropriate handling of all credit card transactions or if employees may accept redit card transactions or if employees may accept redit card transactions or if employees may accept the City does not have an explicit written policy stating how the security of credit card information shall be safeguarded.
-Without more robust policies in place, the City resented and information.
-Adequate to be availed a stable and the processes are not comprehensive enough to ensure secure and appropriate handling of credit card transactions or if employees may accept credit card transactions or if employees may accept the City does not have an explicit written policy stating how the security of credit card information shall be safeguarded.
-Without more robust policies in place, the City risks accepting fraudulent credit card payments, as well as breaches of personal information.
-Control Objective Control Issue Recommendation Likelihood of Occurrence Impact of Occurrence processes exist to ensure secure and appropriate handling of all credit card transactions. processes are not comprehensive enough to ensure the appropriate handling and treatment of credit cards.
+As part of the City's revenue improvement initiative in recommendation for Cash Handling: Control Issue #1, expand and disseminate check acceptance policies City-wide.
+Low Low 23.
+Adequate policies and processes exist to ensure secure and appropriate handling of all credit card transactions.
+The City's written policies and established processes are not comprehensive enough to ensure the appropriate handling and treatment of credit cards.
 For example, the policy does not specify whether photo identification is required for credit card transactions or if employees may accept credit card payments over the phone.
 Moreover, the City does not have an explicit written policy stating how the security of credit card information shall be safeguarded.
 Without more robust policies in place, the City risks accepting fraudulent credit card payments, as well as breaches of personal information.
-Appropriate handling of credit card payments over the phone.
-For example, for any payments taken over the phone, the policy could state that employees must enter credit card information directly into the related to the acceptance of checks.
-For example, the existing guidance for the Revenue Division does not address post-dated or stale-dated checks.
-Similarly, the policy does not instruct employees to confirm that the written and numerical dollar amount match or restrict the acceptable payable name.
-Without greater controls around check acceptance, the City faces an increased risk of accepting fraudulent improvement initiative in recommendation for Cash Handling: Control Issue #1, expand and disseminate check acceptance policies Low Low payment system. processes exist to ensure secure and appropriate handling of all credit card processes are not comprehensive enough to ensure the appropriate handling and treatment of credit cards.
-For example, the policy does not specify whether photo identification is required for credit card transactions or if employees may accept credit card payments over the phone.
-Moreover, the City does not have an explicit written policy stating how the security of credit card information shall be safeguarded.
-Without more robust policies in place, the City risks accepting fraudulent credit card payments, as well as breaches of personal then conduct training to address the following: Requirement for cardholder identification.
+Develop policies and procedures and then conduct training to address the following: Requirement for cardholder identification.
 Appropriate handling of credit card information to ensure security across all possible scenarios.
 This should include assisting customers with credit card payments over the phone.
-For example, for any payments taken over the phone, the policy could state that employees must enter credit card information directly into the terminal or the online web Low Low
+For example, for any payments taken over the phone, the policy could state that employees must enter credit card information directly into the terminal or the online web payment system.
+Low Low